ADVRHumanoids/nn_laser_spot_tracking/README.md

 # nn_laser_spot_detection
-Detect (and practically track) a laser spot emitter from a common laser pointer.
+Detect (and practically track) in the ROS world a laser spot emitted from a common laser pointer.

 ## Requirments: